 - Proper Place to Work – To work from home, you need to have a place where you can effectively work.
 Having a proper desk or working space will be challenging, especially if you share your space with your family.

-A small business can be out of your home, or it can be from another location period with running a small business, you will need to have the same attributes as a small home-based business.
-To take into account the added income, you will need to be able to support an office outside of your home.
+A small business can be out of your home, or it can be from another location.
+To run a small business, you will need to have the same attributes as a small home-based business.
+To consider the added income, you will need to be able to support an office outside of your home.

 Small Home-based business part-time and supplemental income.